ministryofjustice/security-guidance/docs/information-classification-handling-and-security-guide.md

 `OFFICIAL` means that the MoJ's typical security measures are regarded as sufficient.

-`OFFICIAL-SENSITIVE` “whilst not a formal classification”, should be used sparingly, so that its effectiveness is not weakened.
-This is especially important when you consider that `OFFICIAL` is already well-protected.

 Use `OFFICIAL-SENSITIVE` when you want to remind users to be careful when handling information.
 This asks them to use extra care, beyond what is expected for the baseline `OFFICIAL` classification.

+`OFFICIAL-SENSITIVE` is not a formal classification.
+The `SENSITIVE` label should be used sparingly, so that its effectiveness is not weakened.
+This is especially important when you consider that `OFFICIAL` is already well-protected.

 ## `SECRET`